yury-lysogorskiy/lammps/doc/src/fix_hmc.rst

 * hmc = style name of this fix command
 * N = invoke a Monto Carlo step every N steps
 * seed = random # seed (positive integer)
-* T = temperature for assigning velocities
+* T = temperature for assigning velocities and acceptance criterion
 * one or more keyword/value pairs may be appended

   .. parsed-literal::